KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-FrenchHoroscope by Amand-M](https://github.com/Amand-M/MMM-FrenchHoroscope)

 1. Issue: No image found.
+2. Warning: No LICENSE file.

 ## [MMM-FRITZ-Box-Callmonitor-py3 by drtorchwood](https://github.com/drtorchwood/MMM-FRITZ-Box-Callmonitor-py3)

 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-FRITZ-Box-Callmonitor-py3.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-FroelingConnect by eckonator](https://github.com/eckonator/MMM-FroelingConnect)

 1. Typo: Found 'Magic Mirror' in file `MMM-FroelingConnect.js`: Replace it with `MagicMirror²`.
+2. Warning: No LICENSE file.

 ## [MMM-fronius by peteyjaym](https://github.com/peteyjaym/MMM-fronius)